MDSRoboticsTeam/STEM/Electronics/LED Current Limiting.md

 LEDs (Light Emitting Diodes) are inexpensive (usually less than $0.10), small, reliable, and energy efficient.
 However, unlike incandescent bulbs, they require that the current through them is limited.
 If this is not done, they will quickly be destroyed.

-The following sections describethis process.
-Only the first two sections are required todetermine the values of the resistor.
+The following sections describe this process.
+Only the first two sections are required to determine the values of the resistor.

 [LED Parameters](./LED%20Current%20Limiting.md#led-parameters)